jpartogi/django-job-board/README.rst

 ----------------------
 You may customize and override django-job-board according to your needs.
 In your django-project's TEMPLATE_DIRS you may add 'job_board' directory underneath it.
-The templates that should exists is:
+The templates that should exist under this directory are:

 #. form.html        : This is the template for the add new job
 #. base_form.html   : This is the actual form that is shared between form.html and preview.html